pllealfunes/pet-store/README.md

 * Does not display errors if failure to upload new product or fail to edit product properly

 ## Resources
-Display Categories on homepage: https://flaviocopes.com/how-to-get-unique-properties-of-object-in-array/
+* Display Categories on homepage: https://flaviocopes.com/how-to-get-unique-properties-of-object-in-array/
+* Pexels for images